Rheumatic lesion of the nervous system, minor chorea. Chorea minor

 • cold extremities;

-In adults who are childhood suffered this disease, heart disease can be diagnosed.
+In adults who are childhood Having suffered this disease, a heart defect can be diagnosed.

 Diagnostics